evozonjs/elements/README.md

 As a bonus, if the `data` attribute is an array, and if `metadata.count` is not defined by the user the constructor will automatically put the array length into `metadata.count`.

+If the format of an attribute is not accepted and error will be thrown.

 ## Licence
 MIT